- Is Panama safe?

 Hire a Private Taxi to get around Panama City: If your Spanish is not great or you just want to relax and leave everything in capable, friendly hands, we recommend you contact Judy of Easy Travel Panama who specializes in "personalized" ground transportation and sight-seeing service by private taxi.
 From the minute you touch Panamanian soil, you will have a knowledgeable and English-speaking driver/guide at the Tocumen International airport to receive and assist you.
 Their rates are very reasonable- for example $25 an hour for your private taxi with an English speaking, knowledgeable guide.
 An airport pick-up is $40.
 Easy Travel offers transportation throughout Panama City and other nearby popular destinations.

 How are the prices in Panama?

-Panama is an inexpensive destination as an "affordable exotic destination"for exotic, unique and off-the-beaten-path kind of experiences without hordes of people with priceless pristine nature.
-Panama is not the place for "bargain basement" mass beach vacation offerings like Cancun.
+Panama is a relatively inexpensive destination as an "affordable exotic destination"for exotic, unique and off-the-beaten-path kind of experiences without hordes of people with priceless pristine nature.
+That said, Panama is not the place for "bargain basement" mass beach vacation offerings like Cancun.